 The following tables present a summary consolidated financial information for PHN and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto contained in this Prospectus and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The summary financial information presented below as of and for the years ended 31 December 2021, 2022, 2023, and for the periods ended 30 June 2023 and 2024 was prepared in accordance with Philippine Financial Reporting Standards, as modified by the application of the financial reporting reliefs issued and approved by the Securities and Exchange Commission.
-The Company's consolidated financial statements as of and for the years ended 31 December 2021, 2022, and 2021, 2022, and 2023 were audited by SyCip Gorres Velayo & Co.
-The Company's unaudited interim condensed consolidated financial statements as of and for the six-month period ended 30 June 2024 was reviewed by PWC.
+The Company's consolidated financial statements as of and for the years ended 31 December 2021, 2022, and 2023 were audited by SyCip Gorres Velayo & Co.
+The Company's unaudited interim condensed consolidated financial statements as of and for the six-month period ended 30 June 2023 were reviewed by SyCip Gorres Velayo & Co. and the unaudited interim condensed consolidated financial statements as of and for the six-month period ended 30 June 2024 was reviewed by PWC.